- Written by Terry Turner

 - Your arterial blood gas level falls within a certain range.

-You will pay 20 percent of Medicare-approved costs along with the Part B deductible for oxygen equipment.
+You will pay 20% of Medicare-approved costs along with the Part B deductible for oxygen equipment.

 Other breathing therapy devices such as nebulizers and continuous positive airway pressure (CPAP) machines may also be covered with Medicare Part B.